HunterJS-bit/massage-website/README.md

 5. **View Website**: Open your web browser and navigate to `http://localhost:1313` to view the massage therapy website.

+# Deployment Notes:

+For deploying to cPanel hosting.
+Just run the `hugo` command, it will generate `public folder`, just copy the public folder to your www folder in cPanel

 ## Contributing

 Contributions to enhance and improve the website are welcome.
 If you find any issues or have suggestions for new features, please open an issue or submit a pull request.